Office on Violence Against Women, Department of Justice.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that it will take the approximately 18 respondents (Training Program grantees) approximately one hour to complete a semi-annual progress report.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that it will take the approximately 25 respondents (grantees from the Consolidated Youth Program) approximately one hour to complete a semi-annual progress report.
 The semi-annual progress report is divided into sections that pertain to the different types of activities in which grantees may engage.
-A Training Program grantee will only be required to complete the sections of the form that pertain to its own specific activities.
+A Consolidated Youth Program grantee will only be required to complete the sections of the form that pertain to its own specific activities.

 Department Clearance Officer for PRA, U.S. Department of Justice.